plokhotnyuk/jsoniter-scala/README.md

   implementations of the `equals` method (it mostly concerns non-case classes or other types that have custom codecs)
 - Fields can be annotated as transient or just not defined in the constructor to avoid parsing and serializing at all
 - Field names can be overridden for serialization/parsing by field annotation in the primary constructor of classes
+- Reading and writing of any arbitrary bytes or raw values are possible by using custom codecs
 - Parsing exception always reports a hexadecimal offset of `Array[Byte]`, `java.io.InputStream` or `java.nio.ByteBuffer`
   where it occurs and an optional hex dump affected by error part of an internal byte buffer
 - Configurable by field annotation ability to read/write numeric fields from/to string values